Keep your computer operating system and applications up to date.

 Set your computer to check and run all software and system updates regularly.

 Mobile devices use different apps.
 Go to where you get your apps to see what is available, including Bb Mobile apps and our Stan State Mobile App.

-Mobile devices do not have full Bb functionality.
+Mobile devices may not have full Bb functionality.